csci-1301/csci-1301.github.io/docs/exercises.md

 #.
 Write a constructor for a `Soda` class with one `string` attribute called `name`.

 #.
+Assume we have a `Polygon` class, that have only one attribute, an `int` called `numberOfSides`.
+Write a constructor for that class.

+#.
 What is the "default" constructor?
 Do we always have the possibility of using it?

 #.
 Consider the following partial class definition: